Yet here comes another issue of my 24 hours in-itineraries – this time we are spending a day in Lisbon.

 Getting Downtown and Back

 I am a frequent traveller, therefore I do hang out at different airports a lot.
-With this said, the airport of Lisbon is among my favorites since it’s welcoming and comfortable.
+This being said, the airport of Lisbon is among my favorites since it’s welcoming and comfortable.
 Also, there is a lot to see and to do.

 And if you still get bored, you can access the city center easily.
 Just take Aerobus Line 1 straight to Rossio station.
 In any case, if you don’t stay the night, you can buy a ticket for € 3,60 which is good for 24 hours.
 However, only on the Aerobus, not on other transport like buses or the metro.